How to Bring PBIS & Restorative Practices to Your Online Classroom

-Recently I wrote about Student Misbehavior in Distance Learning and What to Do About It, and since that post, I am hearing of even more shenanigans from kids!
+Recently I wrote about Student Misbehavior in Distance Learning and What to Do About It (and my video on it here), and since that post, I am hearing of even more shenanigans from kids!

 For example, SnapChat’s video filters are making their debut in online classrooms.
 Kids can log in and participate fully in an online class while digitally "dressed up" as a dog, demon, bride, baby or as the opposite sex with the very popular “Gender Swap.”
 Just this week a student showed up to my daughter’s class with SnapChat’s “SEXY” wallpaper in the background and digital sunglasses the whole time.
 Needless to say, very distracting and borderline inappropriate.
 Another issue I heard about this week is that teachers are noticing that their students have had such negative experiences with online interactions over social media that they are confused about how to behave.